 - Make sure that the landlord gives you a list of items in the flat and a list of anything that needs to be repaired before you move in

-If you follow these steps you should not be asked to pay for anything that was already broken or damaged when you moved in.
-If you feel your landlord is illegally holding back your deposit from you remember that you have rights.
-Click here to find out more.
+If you follow these steps, you should not be asked to pay for anything that was already broken or damaged when you moved in.
+If you feel your landlord is illegally holding back your deposit from you, remember that you have rights.

-Check out SpunOut's Accommodation section for more information about leases and your rights as a renter.
+Read more about your rights as a tenant.